 A newsman's primary responsibility is to report the news by obtaining information and photographs at news-worthy incidents. opportunity to do so is infrequently momentary at an emergency scene.
-An officer sharing these circumstances with a newsman should not unnecessarily obstruct the newsman in the performance of his duty; however, members of the news media are neither impliedly nor expressly exempt from any municipal, state, or federal statute.
+An officer sharing these circumstances newsman should with not unnecessarily obstruct the newsman in the performance of his duty; however, members of the news media are neither impliedly nor expressly exempt from any municipal, state, or federal statute.